 top of page

-How SEO Has Changed in 2025 (And What Small Businesses Should Focus On Now)
+How SEO Has Changed In 2025

 • Dec 28, 2025

-• 3 min read
+• 4 min read

+SEO is no longer just about keywords.
+Keywords still matter, but they’re no longer the whole picture.
 Search engines are much better at understanding intent.
-That means Google and other search tools are looking at what someone is trying to achieve, not just the exact words they type.
+This means Google and other search tools are looking at what someone is trying to achieve, not just the exact words they type.
+This article looks at how SEO has changed in 2025.

 For example, someone searching for “electrician near me” and someone searching for “who can fix my fuse box” are often looking for the same thing.
 Modern SEO is about making sure your content answers real questions clearly, not just repeating phrases.